 It’s well known that high grid voltage can cause problems with solar PV systems and inverters.
 A solar inverter can go offline if there’s a sudden surge in grid voltage.

 Grid stability is becoming more difficult to maintain.
-That’s because distribution networks are not prepared for the impact of household and business solar PV systems feeding into the grid.
+That’s because distribution networks are not prepared for the impact of household and business solar system feeding into the grid.

 What’s less well-known is that sometimes the electricity grid forces our appliances to use more power than they really need, causing damage.